srobo/team-emails/SR2019/2019-03-11-competition-information.md

 ## Emergency contact information

-Some teams have asked for emergency contact information on our forums (https://studentrobotics.org/forum/viewtopic.php?f=9&t=46&p=201#p201).
+Some teams have asked for emergency contact information on our forums.
 We have a dedicated contact number for use at the event.
 This number should only be used by team leaders and college staff.

 Contact number: <number>